 The importance of genetics and the dynamics of dog bites are not well understood by the public.
 Cartoons, the popular press and the humane movement concentrate on a dog's experiences as crucial to molding its underlying personality ("any dog, given the proper home, will be a joy") It would be nice if that were true.
 Unfortunately, it is not.

-Few people realize that the dogs involved tend to be family pets and not strays.
+Few people realize that the dogs involved in biting incidents tend to be family pets - not strays.
 Also, more than two-thirds of dog bites happen to people who are acquainted with the dog.
 More than half the dog bites occur to the very young and the very old and almost half of all bites to children are on areas of the face.
 Almost half of the claims made against homeowner’s insurance policies are due to dog bites.